 Louise Pearson – Clark & Partners

 What we did: I was invited to speak at Naidex about display for mobility shops.
 This was a challenge but one very worthwhile.
 I was despondent because the majority of mobility shops make very little, or no effort with presentation or display, and they are so often a ‘needs’ must’ place to visit.
 I approached ‘Selling the Lifestyle’ from a different angle emphasising the importance of including mobility products into ‘normal living’, accessorising with home furnishings or graphics for visualisation.
-Clark & Partners invited me to hold a Master class with them for their retail team and here are some of the displays they have produced.
+Clark & Partners invited me to hold some visual merchandising training with them for their retail team and here are some of the displays they have produced.
 Mobility shop?
 Not obvious!

 “We have great market towns and we want to ensure the retailers get the support they need to showcase their businesses to visitors and residents.
 We received good press coverage pre and post the events and it has raised our standing with Hambleton District Council.”